Immersive theater: Context

 One way immersion and interaction is achieved is through the use of "polychronic narrative".
 This is a narrative in which the participant does not play a main role, as placing them in that position would involve too much volatility and freedom, preventing the telling of a structured story.
 Instead, the participant is given certain prescribed moments of actions and input.
 These moments do affect the narrative, but do so in a manner that is more impactful on the participant than any other aspect of the play.
 Participants are encouraged to be a part of the play, but not a deciding factor.
 Another way to achieve immersion is by using the word "you" when addressing the participant.
 This allows for the assigned role within the play to mesh with the actual social role of the participant, blurring the lines of reality.
 It also allows for a certain amount of ambiguity, as specific attributes such as age, gender, and profession are left unaddressed, and open to relative interpretation.
 The use of suspense and anxiety can be used to guide an individual participant through a narrative.
 By removing the participant from their comfort zone, their actions and reactions become influenced by both their instincts and the prompts given to them by the actors.
 This is used to attain believable reactions from a participant, in addition to maintaining order and structure needed to advance a storyline.

 Immersive plays use different types of environments, from large multi-leveled buildings to open areas.
 The different environments enhance the audience's involvement in the play, by giving them choices of how they want to participate in the theater.
 Inside the different personalized spaces, the audience can move from room to room.
 In some immersive plays the interiors can be set up on different levels, where each room can be an entirely different scene of the play.
 Rooms can be dark, bright, colorful, cold, warm, scented, and crammed in order to accomplish an ambiance desired by the actors.
 By using light colors which correspond to specific emotions, the actors can capture spectators moods before a word is spoken or movement executed.
-Space is a powerful tool wielded by the actors in order to change audience's point of views.
+Performance space can influence how audiences perceive an immersive production.

 According to many theater theorists, four major components make the audience feel more integrated into theater performances: "real space," sense, movement, and time.
 "Real Space" is a component of immersive theater, and actual space is a part of the staged play.
 If the play is set in a castle, audiences would go to real castle and have people watch it there in order for them to get feeling of being immersed in the theatrical performance.
 Engaging the senses, such as blindfolding the audience, can heighten the sense of hearing sound.
 Movement can affect how audiences perceive plot—moving around the theater space immerses the kinesthetic sense.
 A sense of time can be engaged by creating a sense of time that precedes and post-dates the play.